cse-sim/cse/doc/src/docs/input-data/rsys.md

 Auxiliary heating capacity factor, applied subhourly.
 For each subhour, available auxiliary heating capacity is rsCapAuxH $\times$ rsCapAuxHFactor.
 This allows expression-based modification of auxiliary capacity, e.g. disabling auxiliary if zone temperature is within 2 F of setpoint.

+rsCapAuxHFactor modifies only auxiliary heating capacity used when there is insufficient compressor capacity available to satisfy the heating load.
+That is, it does not have any effect on backup heating capacity available during defrost operation.

 {{
   member_table({
     "units": "",